erikdubois/Aureola/README.md

 	- making sure there is a ~/.config/conky folder present

-	- making a hidden folder ~/.aureola where all the github files will reside
+	- making a hidden folder ~/.aureola where all the conky's will reside

 	- copy/pasting the github files in the hidden folder ~/.aureola

+# Remember

 Aureola's home folder is a hidden one.

 	~/.aureola

 Conky's home folder is also a hidden one.

 	~/.config/conky.

-Anything with the name <b>conky.conf</b> will be started if in the conky's home folder.
+Anything with the name **conky.conf** will be started if in the conky's home folder.

-# Running a conky
+# Choose and run a conky

 Now you have a hidden folder on your computer with all the conky's of aureola.

-Navigate to ~/.aureola  (or stay in your download folder)
+Navigate to ~/.aureola

 and choose a directory of a conky you like.
+There are images available.

 Run the installation script provided :

-	install-conky.sh
+	./install-conky.sh

-This script will provide the following steps :
+This script will provide the following elements :

 	- making sure all folders are available
 	- alerting if you want to overwrite the ~/.config/conky files
 	- copy all files of that particular conky to ~/.config/conky
 	- making sure you autostart conky next boot
 	- install the fonts if they are missing - missing fonts just break the conky
-	- checking dependancies and installing the extra software needed for this conky
+	- checking dependencies and installing the extra software needed for this conky
 	- and last but not least - run the conky

 # Switching the conky